leapigufpb/FuzzyClass/README.md

 #### Fuzzy Gaussian Naive Bayes with Fuzzy Parameters

+Let’s delve into the example of using the `Fuzzy Gaussian Naive Bayes` algorithm with fuzzy parameters:

 ``` r
 # --------------------------------------------------
 # Fuzzy Gaussian Naive Bayes with Fuzzy Parameters